w3c/wai-media-guide/av-content.md

 Say:
 <blockquote>Attach the small ring to the green end, which is the larger end.</blockquote>

-<span style="color:#585858; font-style:italic;">More information that primarily addresses web pages, yet is relevant to audio and video, is in [Understanding Success Criterion 1.3.3: Sensory Characteristics](https://www.w3.org/WAI/WCAG21/Understanding/sensory-characteristics.html).</span>
+<span style="color:#585858; font-style:italic;">More information that primarily addresses web pages, yet is relevant to audio and video, is in [Understanding Success Criterion 1.3.3: Sensory Characteristics (A)](https://www.w3.org/WAI/WCAG21/Understanding/sensory-characteristics.html).</span>

 ### Give people time to process information